GithHayden/The-Beach-Boys/README.md

 - I received inspiration for this project from X

-### Functionalities and Technologies
-1. Bootstrap: Nav scrolling bar [template](https://github.com/BlackrockDigital/startbootstrap-scrolling-nav) including responsive web design.
-2. Additional Bootstrap: `Font Awesome`link added into `index.html` `<head>` section for social icons.

-4. HTML & CSS: Code added to build each section of project.
-5. Chrome Dev Tools: Used for ongoing inspection of elements and to perform final UAT.
-6. GitHub: Used for version control and backup of project.

 ### Development Process and Deployment
 1. Bootstrap Template: Saved into `Cloud 9 IDE` workspace.
 2. Cloud 9 IDE: Updated in line with wireframe for this project.
 Assets folder created, and files saved into the folder.
 Additional list item added to navbar.
 List items renamed to align with this project.